 • Trash & recycling falls to us (I’ve negotiated an “I’ll keep doing all your laundry if you do all the trash” agreement with my husband so we’ll see how that goes).

-• Our dog Sosa (who is really Sawyer’s dog) feels there are entirely too few people in the house to meet his needs.
+• Our dog Sosa (who is really Sawyer’s dog) feels there are entirely too few people in the house to meet her needs.

 • There is no one to go get the ice and beer for a small gathering we’re planning for Clyde’s birthday on Friday.
 (Also 35 other errands I likely need done and would rather send an offspring than face the Texas heat.)

 • Sawyer won’t be here for the birthday party.

 • Nobody brings me an extra taco from their lunch when I announce I’m eating at home (and am instantly filled with regret).

 • Nobody in this house will notice when I color my hair tomorrow.

 • We have half a watermelon in our refrigerator because we ate the other half on Sunday and Sawyer can eat his body weight in watermelon.

 OK so it seems there are more cons than pros one week in.
 Still, it feels all is right with the world.
 Well, maybe not Sosa’s world.